 Spikeless traction doesn't feature removable spikes.
 Instead it has what we like to call traction "lugs" or "nubs".
 These lugs are usually spread strategically across the sole in different shapes and sizes.
 In our humble opinion, spikeless golf shoes usually don't grip as well as spiked golf shoes, but do have advantages.
 They're often super comfortable, which is why even a few TOUR pros opt for this style.
 They also look cool, and are the most versatile, designed to be worn on and off the course.
 Perhaps the main reason some top-level golfers opt for spikeless traction is that it's lower to the ground, increasing feel and sometimes stability.
-Our top-rated spikeless traction system is found on the PUMA IGNITE NXT.
+Our top-rated spikeless traction golf shoe is the PUMA IGNITE NXT.

 Hybrid traction is the least common, featuring the traction lugs of spikeless traction, along with non-removable soft spikes that are smaller than traditional, removable spikes.
 We think highly of this traction system and would like to see more of it in the future.
 Hybrid traction golf shoes essentially have the best of both worlds.
 As with spikeless traction, the disadvantage of hybrid traction is that it isn't replaceable.
 Once it wears out, that's it.
 Fortunately, the materials used in spikeless and hybrid tractions are very, very durable.
 Our top-rated hybrid traction system is found on the Adidas Asym Energy Boost.
 Another type of hybrid traction can be found on the FootJoy Flex, which basically combines golf and walking tread.
 To state the obvious, this type of traction isn't necessarily the grippiest or the best for golf, but it is a lot more comfortable when walking, and can easily be worn off the course.

 More often than not, spiked golf shoes combine six to eight soft spikes with traction lugs.
 In our opinion, this combo is almost impossible to beat in terms of pure grip.
 Most of out top-rated golf shoes for traction feature spikes, and most pros opt for this traction system.
 However, there are downsides to spiked golf shoes.
 For starters, spikes fall out.
 Regardless of new fastening systems, spikes always seem to come loose and some point.
 To avoid this, it's a good idea to tighten them before each round.
 Sure, spikes are replaceable, but it's time consuming.
 While there are some spikes that lower your center of gravity, most spiked golf shoes are higher off the ground, which, for some, decreases feel.
-One of our favorite spiked golf shoes is the Under Armour Spieth 3.
+One of our favorite spiked golf shoes is the Under Armour Spieth 4 GORE-TEX.